 And at 19?
 A sports agent (or trapeze artist) … and a writer.

 After graduating from the University of Florida with a degree in journalism, I moved to New York City to chase a career in magazine sportswriting.
 I spent two years as an editor and writer at American Cheerleader magazine and two years in the freelance world before landing a job as a copyeditor and writer at ESPN The Magazine.
-My first byline in The Mag was a 2002 story about an idea I coined to explain the bad luck that felled NFL players who graced the cover of the Madden series of video games: The Madden Curse.
+My first byline in The Mag was a 2002 story about an idea I coined to explain the bad luck that felled NFL players who graced the cover of the Madden series of video games: I called it The Madden Curse.

 Then, one day in 2003, an editor I’d never met walked up to my desk.

-Over the past 15 years, my story assignments have taken me to six continents, seven Olympics, Wimbledon, the US Open, Super Bowls, college football championships and more than 20 X Games around the world.
+Over the past 15 years, my story assignments have taken me to six continents, seven Olympics, Wimbledon, the US Open, the Women’s World Cup, Super Bowls, college football championships and more than 20 X Games around the world.
 They’ve guided me to mountaintops in Nepal, the sand dunes of the Sahara, surf breaks in Peru, backyard skateparks in Brazil, soccer stadiums in England, and into countless living rooms around the U.S.